vsyw/FaceDetect/README.md

 # FaceDetect

-This is an iOS project using Swift language to build an face detection app
+This is an iOS project using Swift language to build an real-time face detection app
 ## :fire: Features